Brianstjames/cybersecurity-portfolio/2025-05-16 DayInReview.md

 Lesson 13.3 Remote Management.
 Remote Desktop Protocol (RDP) port 3389 Microsoft.
 SSH port 22 pg.2.
 Telnet port 23.
 Page 9.
 Out of band management pg.
 9 and 10.
 Point Services "How to use a Console cable" Video, Messer Other Network Appliances.
+API pg 13 Application Programing Interface Scripting scripts provide efficiency, reliability, and scalability in configuring physical and virtual appliances.
+Use scripts for configuring appliances (avoid menual steps).
+Automation - computerize repetitive and manual tasks, i.e., complete a single repetitive task without human intervention.
+Orchestration - automate a series of linked tasks designed to together.
+"What is an API" MuleSoft Videos Video.